Frequently Asked Questions

 The majority of the weddings that I have shot have been in the Rhode Island/southeastern Massachusetts area but that does not mean I would be unwilling to go further to accommodate a client.
+In the last two years alone, I have photographed weddings in Rhode Island, Massachusetts, Connecticut, New Hampshire, Florida and in 2020, I am scheduled to shoot my first wedding in South Carolina.
 I offer free travel for any weddings taking place within 100 miles round-trip of Warwick, Rhode Island.
 Beyond that, I will travel anywhere within a two-hour driving radius of Rhode Island for a modest travel fee which covers my costs for gas, mileage and tolls.
-If you are having your wedding day farther than that, I would love to discuss your options as I can be had in most places for fairly easy accomodations.
+If you are having your wedding day farther than that, I would love to discuss your options as I can be had in most places for fairly easy accommodations.

 * If I hire you to shoot my wedding it will be you shooting my wedding, right? *

 Yes.
 While I have a number of professional acquaintances whose work I admire and trust, at this time all weddings booked through Paul J. Spetrini Photography will feature me, in the flesh, as the main photographer.
 I also have a number of reliable work colleagues that I have and will continue to hire to assist me should a couple ask for an assistant photographer as part of their package but, unlike some other companies, you’re getting the actual person you’re talking to when you hire me for your event.

 * Do you provide partial day coverage? *

 While I have listed a number of sample wedding packages on my site, I know that every couple’s needs are going to be different.
 That’s why I am willing to discuss any number of options to shooting your event.
 Feel free to contact me.

 * Are there any types of things that you don’t shoot? *